FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 1. Reducing the amount of source code a new contributor has to take in
 2. Unofficial integration of novelties
-3. No necessity of forking or main developer approvement.
+3. No forking or main developer approval required.

 Note: it is quite conceivable that the functionalities of an extension can later be officially integrated into the FreshRSS code.
 Extensions make it easy to propose a proof of concept.